jcpowermac/hanlon-wiki/Occam-API-Overview.md

 # Note

-This document is in flux as the Occam API is improved.
+This document is in flux as the Hanlon API is improved.
 Individual documentation per Slice will be coming soon.